dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-10-student-stories.markdown

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Jennifer.picA.AW.jpg" />
   <h1>Jennifer Veliz</h1>
-  <figcaption>Jennifer Veliz is a first year student at the University of Georgia and a tutor at U-LEAD, a community based organization that assists low income and undocumented students with their studies.
-Veliz arrived to the US from Guatemala in 2007 in order to escape the violence that persisted in her home country.
+  <figcaption>Jennifer Veliz is a first-year student at the University of Georgia and a tutor at U-LEAD, a community based organization that assists low-income and undocumented students with their studies.
+Veliz arrived to the U.S. from Guatemala in 2007 in order to escape the violence that persisted in her home country.
 Through her mother's marriage, she was able to receive residency.
 Veliz returned to U-LEAD in order to pay back the program for providing her with help during her time as a high school student.
 She credits the help she obtained there as crucial to her efforts to go college.</figcaption>
 </figure>

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Sandra.picA.AW.jpg" />
   <h1>Sandra Gallegos</h1>
-  <figcaption>Sandra Gallegos moved to California attempt to establish residency so she could apply to her dream school, UC Berkeley, and benefit from in-state tuition after graduating high school in 2007.
-The high cost of living and distance from her family caused her to move back to Georgia, where her family moved to from California in her junior year of high school because of affordable housing.
-Georgia's ban on undocumented students at public colleges have left Gallegos with little prospects in pursuing higher education outside Freedom U.</figcaption>
+  <figcaption>Sandra Gallegos moved to California in an attempt to establish residency so she could apply to her dream school, UC Berkeley, and benefit from in-state tuition after graduating high school in 2007.
+The high cost of living and distance from her family caused her to move back to Georgia, where her family had moved to from California in her junior year of high school because of affordable housing.
+Georgia's ban on undocumented students at public colleges has left Gallegos with little prospects in pursuing higher education outside Freedom University.</figcaption>
 </figure>

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Vlad.picA.AW.jpg" />
   <h1>Vlad Stoicescu-Ghica</h1>
   <figcaption>Vlad Stoicescu-Ghica is the co-chair of IDEAS.
 He immigrated in June 2002 to join his mother, who had left a year earlier to work in an American company.
 However, the job never materialized, and his mom had to take long hours working odd jobs in order to support her family.
-As co-chair, Stoicescu-Ghica is responsible for coordinating group action, dealing with the media, and working in the general interest of undocumented students.
-A fifth year political science major, he hopes to attend law school.</figcaption>
+As co-chair, Stoicescu-Ghica is responsible for coordinating group action, dealing with the media and working in the general interest of undocumented students.
+A fifth-year political science student, he hopes to attend law school.</figcaption>
 </figure>